darkseas07/esx_hunting/README.md

 - For the script to work, <b>mythic_notify ve mythic_progressbar</b> scripts are required.
 If you do not want to install it, or you can find it from the <b><i>"client/client.lua"</b></i> file and change the lines there.

 <b>I hope you will like, and sorry for my English!</b>

+V2 features (30% completed)
+- License for hunting,
+- A knife for hunting (only as an item),
+- Gun and bullet for hunting (must have a hunting license to buy the gun),
+- Hunting areas will be increased (spawned in multiple regions).

 <b>You can write for your bug and your feedback.</b>